afurrer143/decorder-ring-project/README.md

 With a user inputted message, and a user inputted Substituion alphabet swapping letters based on the index real alphabet and using that info into the user inputted alphabet

 Decoding working in reverse, taking the index of letters in user inputted alphabet, and using its index in the actual alphabet

+## Requirements

+Node.js v12 or higher

+## Installation and Setup

+1. Clone this repository to your local machine.
+2. Install the required dependencies by running npm install in the root directory of the project.
+3. Start the application by running npm start.
+The application should now be accessible at http://localhost:3000.

+## Contributing

+If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
+All contributions are welcome!